 - How Do I...

 Catholic Diocese of Little Rock

-I decided to go to the diocesan Come and See retreat.
-I was able to meet seminarians for the first time and see that they were regular people.
-Through prayer and the encounters with the seminarians at the retreat, I felt an invitation, an invitation to live for Christ and for others.
+So I decided to go to the diocesan Come and See retreat.
+I was able to meet seminarians for the first time and see that they were just normal people too.
+Through prayer and the encounters with the seminarians at the retreat, I felt an invitation; an invitation to go into the unknown with Christ and to live for him and for others.

-If you wish to contact Joseph Jones, please e-mail Maria Izquierdo-Roque in the Vocations Office or call her at (501) 664-0340.
-This article was published July 1, 2020.
+If you wish to contact Joseph Jones, please e-mail Georgina Pena in the Vocations Office or call her at (501) 664-0340.
+This article was published Oct.
+11, 2021.
 Copyright Diocese of Little Rock.
 All rights reserved.
 This article may be copied or redistributed with acknowledgement and permission of the publisher.